Top 10 Maryland Birding Experiences

 Today, we can find Bald Eagles in all regions of Maryland, and they can be seen year-round.
 Early winter is a great time to see them before they pair off to begin nesting.
 One of the best places on the East Coast to view large gatherings of Bald Eagles is the Conowingo Dam on the Susquehanna River in Darlington, MD, where dozens of eagles compete with each other for fish near the base of the dam.

-Suggested viewing locations: Blackwater National Wildlife Refuge, Fisherman’s Park at Conowingo Dam, Point Lookout State Park
+Suggested viewing locations: Blackwater National Wildlife Refuge, Fisherman’s Park at Conowingo Dam, Point Lookout State Park and the Port Tobacco River Park Eagle-Cam, whose resident eagle family can also be seen on camera.

 There's nothing quite like a sunrise waking up the waterfowl on a Maryland lake, river or inlet on a crisp winter morning.
 As the sun peeps over the horizon, gently warming the frozen landscape and melting away the frost, the waterfowl begin their noisy morning ritual.